|

 watched with interest.
 Instead, I sorted through the keys, found one and

-The class watched, incredulous.
+extended the bunch to him.
 Mark said, Sure, and rolling his eyes meaningfully

 at them, he took the keys from my hand.
 As he sauntered toward the door,